 But unexpected problems or emergencies will always pop up.
 Needy people will always surround me.
 And the satisfaction of knowing that I can meet real needs brings a lasting pleasure and real joy.

-Now don’t you agree that’s a lot better than buying stuff we don’t need?
+Don’t you agree that’s a lot better than buying stuff we don’t really need?